Skip to contents

 )

-After the initial spec was created, the user should inspect the object and make necessary adjustments.
+After the initial martini_spec object was created, the user should inspect the object and make necessary adjustments.
 It is strongly recommended to use the build-in helper functions where possible, since they provide some basic checks of the desired modifications in terms of consistency and applicability.

 Variable selection from adsl